About This Chapter

 37. What Is Croup? - Definition, Symptoms & Treatment

-From this lesson you will learn about a respiratory condition called croup that mainly occurs in children.
-You will know the distinct characteristics of croup and how it is treated based on its severity.
+From this lesson, you will learn about a respiratory condition called croup that mainly occurs in children.
+Eventually, you will know the distinct characteristics of croup and how it is treated based on its severity.

 38. What Is Emphysema? - Definition, Causes Symptoms & Treatment